clementnader/cbtc_configuration_checking/route_and_overlap_control_tables_verification/README.md

 ---
 ## 1. Description of the Route and Overlap Verification activity
-The Correspondence with Site Survey activity is described in §2.1.2 of System DPSA. <br />
+The Route and Overlap Verification activity is described in the Foundation Data Analysis of System DPSA. <br />
-The objective to verify the **consistency of the data in the C_D470** (more specifically in the DC_SYS file) **according to the topographic measures or site survey**.
+The objective to verify the **correspondence between routes in DC_SYS (sheet Iti) and overlaps in DC_SYS (sheet IXL_Overlap) versus the IXL information**.

-The exhaustive list of objects to verify is given in the attached file in §3.2 of the System DPSA.

 ---
 ## 2. Tool behavior
 The tool automates the verification for the following elements:
-- Switches positioning,
+- for Routes:
-- Platform ends and OSPs positioning,
+  - route name, start signal, list of IVBs of the route (including the Destination IVB), list of switches and their position.
-- Blocks positioning,
+- for Overlaps:
-- Signals and Buffers positioning,
-- Localization and Dynamic tags positioning,
-- Flood Gates positioning.

-The tool lists every element from the DC_SYS of these types, and its position and tries to associate it using its name to the corresponding object from the survey.
-Objects are not associated if they are not on the same track in DC_SYS and survey, or if multiple elements in the survey can be associated to a same element in DC_SYS.
-The tool lists also every element from the survey that have not been associated.
-The objects are ordered by (track, KP).
+  - overlap name, corresponding signal, VSP position according to the IVB path from IXL, list of switches and their position.

 ---
 ## 3. How to use the tool